• Home

 Frequently Asked Questions

-What to serve with this
+What to serve with it

 You really don't need to serve this keto jambalaya with anything else because it's full of meat and vegetables.
 However, if you just want to serve something else with it, or you want to stretch out the meal, serve with a green salad or keto deviled eggs.
 If you're craving something sweet, try my Keto Crunch Bars!
 They'll satisfy that sweet tooth in a jiff!